 Dedicated to your

-Working in balance with the various teams, scouts, agents requires proper organization of a prospect or player’s immigration is paramount in sports immigration matters.
-Additionally, paying special attention to the family members of these players is paramount in S.R.’s best practices to ensure that the player’s family will able to enjoy this immigration journey.
+Working in balance with the various teams, scouts and agents is paramount in sports immigration matters.
+Additionally, paying special attention to the family members of these players is an integral part of Attorney Rama’s best practices to ensure that the player’s family will be able to enjoy the immigration journey.